Biodiversity

 Basic approach

-A wide variety of living things inhabit the earth, and these living things are intricately intertwined to form an ecosystem, which has the ability to absorb various external changes and restore the original state.
-It is said.
-The Idemitsu Group aims to achieve the objectives of the Convention on Biological Diversity, and recognizes that an important corporate mission is to preserve and restore an environment where diverse living things can continue to inhabit and pass on this ecosystem to the next generation. doing.
+A wide variety of living organisms live on Earth, and it is said that these organisms are intricately intertwined to form ecosystems that are equipped with the ability to absorb various external changes and restore the environment to its original state.
+The Idemitsu Group aims to achieve the objectives of the Convention on Biological Diversity, and believes that an important mission for a company is to pass on this ecosystem to the next generation and maintain and restore the environment in which diverse organisms can continue to live.

 Policy